Aortic Aneurysm Surgery

 The vast majority of aortic aneurysms are asymptomatic and are discovered as incidental findings during other imaging studies or related to a cardiovascular evaluation for other reasons.

-In the setting of an ascending aortic aneurysm, chest pain is a concerning symptom and may prompt definitive repair urgently.
+In the setting of an ascending aortic aneurysm, chest pain is a concerning symptom and may prompt definitive urgent repair.
 If you have an aneurysm and are experiencing chest pain, you should contact your physician or the nearest emergency room immediately.

 Size

-While there is no absolute size cutoff, most surgeons will begin to recommend repair of ascending aortic aneurysms when they reach approximately 5cm in size.
-For patients with Marfan’s Disease, surgery may be recommended for smaller sizes.
+While there is no absolute size cutoff, most surgeons will begin to recommend repair of ascending aortic aneurysms when they reach approximately 5 cm in size.
+For patients with Marfan’s Disease or other syndromic and non-syndromic inherited aortic aneurysms, surgery may be recommended for smaller sizes.
 Many factors are considered before recommending surgery; an evaluation by an experienced aortic surgeon is suggested.
 Patients undergoing cardiac surgery for other reasons, primarily those with bicuspid aortic valves, may require concomitant aortic replacement at smaller sizes.
-Patients with ascending aortic aneurysms greater than 4cm should be followed with CT angiography or MRI at regular intervals to evaluate growth of the aneurysm, as directed by their physician.
+Patients with ascending aortic aneurysms greater than 4 cm should be followed with CT angiography or MRA at regular intervals to evaluate growth of the aneurysm, as directed by their physician.

 Growth Rate

 The rate of change in size of an ascending aortic aneurysm may also influence the timing of surgery.
-Generally, the faster the aneurysm grows, the sooner it should be repaired.
+The faster the aneurysm grows, the sooner it should be repaired.
 Pain, often nonspecific, is considered a worrisome symptom and requires careful consideration in the decision to operate on small aneurysms.

 Family History